 Shortly after the establishment of the Articles of Confederation, a variance in sentiment in regards to varying the legislative model set forth in its contents.
 Both citizens of the United States of America, as well as various political figureheads, began to develop their own personal ideology in the spectrum of the gubernatorial model that was put in place.

-As the central Government began to print money wildly, the value of currency recessed, which prompted monetary inflation on a national scale.
+As the central government began to print money wildly, the value of currency recessed, which prompted monetary inflation on a national scale.
 Larger states, which oftentimes were comprised of larger populations, were not entitled to additional funding towards the maintenance within their respective State borders.
 The State of New York was only allowed the precise amount of funding that was allowed to the State of Rhode Island.
-This occurred isolated of the fact that not only the population of the State of New York, but also its land area, dwarfed that of Rhode Island.
+This occurred isolated from the fact that not only the population of the State of New York but also its land area, dwarfed that of Rhode Island.

 The existence of the United States of America was quickly reaching a critical mass.
 The onset of financial insolvency had spawned various citizen-led rebellions, in addition to a refusal on the part of foreign nations to engage in trade relations with the thirteen states of the Union.
 Although a novel endeavor upon its inception, a majority of people maintained that the Articles of Confederation and its proposed system of government had proven to be unstable and dysfunctional, which unavoidably thrust the citizens of the United States of America towards a Constitutional governmental model.